 Around 2019, RB Salzburg agreed to a transfer deal to sell their most precious stars – the likes of Takumi Minamino (to Liverpool) and Erling Haaland (to Dortmund).
 Thankfully, Patson Daka adjusted to life without Haaland.

-Realizing they had lost both stars, the Austrian club awarded new contracts to Patson Daka two of his colleagues – Sékou Koïta and Enock Mwepu.
+Realizing they had lost both stars, the Austrian club awarded new contracts to Patson Daka and two of his colleagues – Sékou Koïta and Enock Mwepu.
 Salzburg did that – out of fear – of losing their best stars.

 The Goal Record: